Vincit/objection.js/doc/index.md

 avoid modifying `objection.Model`, `objection.QueryBuilder` or any other global variables directly.
 See the [example plugin](https://github.com/Vincit/objection.js/tree/master/examples/plugin) for more info.
-There is also [another example](https://github.com/Vincit/objection.js/tree/master/examples/plugin-with-options) that should be followed if your plugin needs options or configuration parameters.
+There is also [another example](https://github.com/Vincit/objection.js/tree/master/examples/plugin-with-options) that should be followed if your plugin takes options or configuration parameters.

 # Contribution guide